Dialysis Complications

 - Infections:

-- Infections (largely access related or peritonitis) are a major cause of death in dialysis patients.
+- Infections (largely access related) are a major cause of death in dialysis patients

 - Often caused by Staphylococcus aureus

-- Can present with signs of localized infection or systemic sepsis
+- Can present as a localized infection or systemic

 - Must be addressed quickly (within 24 hr) to avoid loss of access site